FlightControl-Master/MOOSE/docs/advanced/basics.md

 Moose has about 260.000 lines of code and the amount is increasing each week.
 To maintain such a big code base a vcs (version control system) is needed.
-Moose uses [Git], a distributed source code management created 2005 by Linus Torvalds for the development of the Linux kernel.
+Moose uses [Git], a distributed source code management system created 2005 by Linus Torvalds for the development of the Linux kernel.

 As developer platform [GitHub] was choosen as a central place for Moose to create, store, and manage the code.
-[GitHub] use [Git] for version control and provides additional functionality like access control, bug tracking, feature requests and much more.
+[GitHub] use [Git] as version control system and provides additional functionality like access control, bug tracking, feature requests and much more.

-As a Moose you don't need to learn to use [Git].
+As a Moose user you don't need to learn how to use [Git].
 You can download the files on [GitHub] with a browser.
 But using [Git] will ease up the steps to keep the Moose version on your hard disk up to date.

 You will need to interact with [GitHub].
 At least to download the Moose files.
 For non developers the page can be confusing.
 Take your time and read this